atrisovic/analysis-case-study/README.md

 # Environment

-To reproduce this case study, start off my setting up the computing environment from CVMFS with:
+To reproduce this case study, start off by setting up the computing environment from CVMFS with:
 `source  /cvmfs/lhcb.cern.ch/lib/LbLogin.sh`
 The LHCb software (ROOT is included) will be necessary for each step of the analysis.